SpoolFi/spool-v2-gnosis/README.md

 ## Vault Deployment Module: Instructions

-- modify `config` in `src/vault-deployment/config.ts` with index of your client, and index of the signer that will be initiating the transactions.
-If your client doesn't exist (or is missing `safeAddress`/`safeSigners` data), update/extend the config.
+- modify `config` in `src/vault-deployment/config.ts` with index of your client, and index of the owner that will be initiating the transactions.
+If your client doesn't exist (or is missing `safeAddress`/`safeOwners` data), update/extend the config.

 - execute the batch generation: `ts-node src/vault-deployment/main.ts`